-3.1.2 Major Road Network
+3.1.3 Major Road Network

-The overall framework for Mount Pleasant Block Plan 51-1 is defined by the existing concession road fabric that will be developed as the major community road network.
-This network consists of the north-south arterials including Mississauga Rd. and Creditview Rd. / James Potter Rd. and the east-west roads consisting of Mayfield Rd., Wanless Rd., Sandalwood Pkwy. and Bovaird Dr. To varying extents, these roads are expected to carry the vast majority of vehicular traffic and transit service to Mount Pleasant, the Mount Pleasant Village transit hub and outlying communities.
+The overall framework for Mount Pleasant Block Plan 51-2 is defined by the existing concession road fabric that will be developed as the major community road network.
+This network consists of the north-south arterials including Creditview Rd., Chinguacousy Rd. and McLaughlin Rd., and the east-west arterials consisting of Mayfield Rd. and Wanless Rd.
+To varying extents, these roads, along with the centrally located Spine Road are expected to carry the vast majority of vehicular traffic and transit service to Mount Pleasant, the Mount Pleasant Village transit hub and outlying communities.